Calculate C3 assimilation rates

 overpressure).

-In addition to the carboxylation and assimilation rates already mentioned, it is also possible to calculate the net CO2 assimilation rates determined by Rubisco activity, RuBP regeneration, and Tp as follows:
+In addition to the carboxylation and assimilation rates already mentioned, it is also possible to calculate the net CO2 assimilation rates determined by Rubisco activity, RuBP regeneration, and TPU as follows:

 The Busch model with nitrogen restrictions: